seras42/feels_app/README.md

 # feels_app

 A feeling app for feelers.
 Log your emotions in an encrypted diary.
 See statistics of your feelings.
 You have an option to encrypt the data with or without password.
-The app is intened to be used as a diary.
+The app is intended to be used as a diary.

 ANDROID